jakshi/lysenko.dev/content/post/2019-year-sum-up.md

   * Done, I travelled to 2 new foreign countries - Vietnam and Japan.
 * start programming on golang.
   * I'm procrastinating on that.
+  * I'll start go to leetcode.com.
+At least I'll write some simple code excercises.
 * have 50$ per hour rates.
   * I got closer to this goal, still in progress.
 * start speaking Thai language, even if it will be very simple talks.
   * I started to learn Thai every day for >= 5 minutes.
 Of course it's not much - but it's an everyday progress.

 # What I would like to achieve in new year?
 I want to:

 * sleep >= 8 hours per day for at least 15 days per month.